vishal-git21/vishal-git21/README.md

 - **Tools:** Git, Docker, Kubernetes

 ## Current Projects
-- **🥊BoxMind Analytics**: I'm currently working on developing a system to analyze and track boxers' psychological states during fights, combining psychological surveys and physical indicators to assess performance impact.
+- **🥊 BoxMind Analytics**: I'm currently working on developing a system to analyze and track boxers' psychological states during fights, combining psychological surveys and physical indicators to assess performance impact.
-- **📸🔍EduImage Validator**: I'm also developing a system for validating teacher-uploaded images on a teaching platform, ensuring compliance with focus and single-person requirements for secure and accurate registrations.
+- **📸🔍 EduImage Validator**: I'm also developing a system for validating teacher-uploaded images on a teaching platform, ensuring compliance with focus and single-person requirements for secure and accurate registrations.